ibrahimabba/song-index/README.md

 ## Built With

-The project is built with Reactjs,  Graphql and graphql tools
+The project is built with Reactjs, emotionjs, Graphql and graphql tools

 ## Decisions